What Is An Anchor Store In Retail?

 The changes in UK consumers’ shopping behaviour, combined with the market trends, are statistically likely to have a detrimental effect on high street stores.

 Even if your store is located near to an anchor site, declining footfalls overall means that this location is not as beneficial as it once was.
-Many larger retailers have started to offer their customers extra incentives to come into their physical stores rather than shop online, as they have the budgets to be able to do this.
+Many larger retailers have started to offer their customers extra incentives to shop instore rather than online.
+This is because they typically have the budgets to be able to do this.

-Examples of customer benefits that anchor stores offer could include augmented reality technology and personalised products, both of which encourage customers to head to the high street, where they will walk past smaller stores.
+Examples of customer benefits that anchor stores offer could include augmented reality technology and personalised products.
+Both of these encourage customers to head to the high street, where they will walk past smaller stores.

 “In many retail outlets, the environment is dull.
 Retailers are doing lots of work behind the scenes on improving their offer but it hasn’t filtered through to stores yet.”
 Diane Wehrle, Marketing and Insights Director at Springboard [6]